 Nature Reserve – Reserva Marina

-Once you leave our bay in Font De Sa Cala you will enter the nature reserve “Reserva de Levante”.
+Once you leave our bay in Font De Sa Cala to the left, you will enter the nature reserve “Reserva de Levante”.
 This area of approximately 5900 ha offers a lot of marine diversity in their different living environments.

 Cala Gat is one of our diving spots for bad weather conditions, because it is sheltered.
 Once we can not take the boat, we use the car to get to this pituresque bay and then go in from the shore.
 You can see a lot here, sometimes even a cat shark.